 PAEA and the American Academy of PAs (AAPA) offer three one-year research fellowships annually.
-This program provides a substantial investment to strengthen the research skills and productivity of qualified PA faculty and to develop the next generation of PA research leaders.
+This program provides a substantial investment to strengthen the research skills and productivity of qualified PA faculty, to conduct research and submit papers on behalf of PAEA for its educational and organizational use, and to develop the next generation of PA research leaders.

 The AAPA-PAEA Fellowship provides 20 percent of the recipient’s base salary up to $25,000 to each fellow’s institution to secure protected time for research, to permit a 20 percent time release from teaching and other activities to allow them to focus on scholarly activity of interest to the PA profession and PA education, as well as a travel stipend of up to $7,500.

-Fellows are expected to use the release time to develop their research skills by completing a research project under the guidance of a mentor, engaging in educational activities, and broadening their knowledge of PA education and the PA profession.
+Fellows are expected to use the release time to develop their research skills by completing and providing to PAEA a research project under the guidance of a mentor, engaging in educational activities, and broadening their knowledge of PA education and the PA profession.
 By the conclusion of the fellowship, fellows should have completed their research and have their findings prepared for publication and presentation.

 Individuals selected for the Fellowship will be conferred the title of AAPA-PAEA Research Fellow.

 The Fellowship will run from November 1, 2018, through October 31, 2019.
 The 2018–2019 application cycle is now closed.
 If you have submitted an application but have not received a confirmation of receipt, please call 703-667-4335.

 Alicia Quella has a doctorate in epidemiology and is a PA in emergency medicine.
 She is an associate professor and program director of the Augsburg University PA program and an assistant affiliate professor at the University of Washington Department of Family Medicine.